HRL Community Living Standards

-Abusive, disrespectful and threatening language (written or verbal) and behavior toward any member of the University community or staff is prohibited.
+Abusive or threatening language (written or verbal) and behavior toward any member of the University community or staff is prohibited.
 A threat is defined as written or verbal conduct that causes a reasonable expectation of injury to the health or safety of any person or damage to any property.
 Intimidation is defined as implied threats or acts that cause a reasonable amount of fear of harm in another.

 Violence of any type is prohibited, whether against family members, visitors or other residents and whether conducted in person, via forms of electronic communications or by other means.

-Section 12: Prohibited & Regulated Items
+Section 13: Prohibited and Regulated Items

-The following items are prohibited in on campus housing.
+The following items are prohibited in on-campus housing.
 If any of these articles is found to be in a resident space, the resident(s) will be requested to remove it from the building immediately.
 Residents will be held responsible for damages incurred as a result of possession or use of prohibited items.
 HRL reserves the right to prohibit or request the removal of additional items on a case-by-case basis.
 Prohibited items include:

 - Air conditioners not owned and installed by the University